 5. Ask about discounts

+If you’re still wondering how to save money on car insurance, call your insurance provider or broker.
 Many insurers may be able to offer discounts.
 If you’re a member of any professional organizations or affiliation groups, check to see if they have discount relationships with any insurers.
 You may get discounts if you bundle insurance plans together, for example, by having your auto and home insurance with the same carrier.
 Often, also, if you pay your premiums up front for the year or half-year, you may get a small cut too.

 6. Consider increasing your deductible

-The deductible is the initial amount you pay when something bad happens to your car, before the insurance company will jump in and pay the rest.
+The deductible is the initial amount you pay when something bad happens to your car before the insurance company will jump in and pay the rest.
 Increasing your deductibles can be a way to lower your premiums — but that also means you have to be okay with paying out more of your cash as a deductible payment if or when you crash your car.

 7. Take an accredited driving course